Hebilicious/reproduire/README.md

 # Reproduire

 GitHub action that adds a custom message to incomplete issues.
+This action is intended to be in repositories where contributors needs to submit issues with a reproduction.
+It enables an automated message to be added to issues that are missing a reproduction, based on a defined label.

 ## Add a message when an issue is flagged as incomplete

-Setup the Reproduire action in your workflow :
+Setup the Reproduire action with a workflow file in your repository (e.g. `.github/workflows/reproduire.yml`) :

 ```yaml
 name: Reproduire